alpha14/hal42/README.md

-    "master": ["Alpha14", "Emeraude"], // the bot will forward their private messages "welcomeMessage": "Bienvenue %s !" // welcome message, "%s" will be replaced by the name of the user "goodbyeMessage": "À la prochaine %s !" // same as welcomeMessage, but when a user logout "responseTime": [2, 5], // will response between 2 and 5 seconds later (an int could also be used) "react": { // the bot will response if one on the words "bocal", "php", "ubuntu" or " windows" is said " bocal": "https://i.imgur.com/Qg1SrLe.png",
+    "master": ["Alpha14", "Emeraude"], // the bot will forward their private messages "welcomeMessage": "Bienvenue %s !" // welcome message, "%s" will be replaced by the name of the user "goodbyeMessage": "À la prochaine %s !" // same as welcomeMessage, but when a user logout "responseTime": [2, 5], // will answer between 2 and 5 seconds later (an int could also be used) "maxReponses": 2, // the bot will not answer more than twices per messages (set to -1 to made it unlimited) "react": { // the bot will response if one on the words "bocal", "php", "ubuntu" or " windows" is said " bocal": "https://i.imgur.com/Qg1SrLe.png",
 		" php": "https://i.imgur.com/vlpkkUM.jpg"